nessphp/framework/README.md

 You can use the composer to get the last version of Ness PHP Framework.

-## Support Ness
+## Support Ness PHP Framework
 Ness PHP is completely free(and always will be) for anyone organisations & personal use.
 It's maintained under MIT LICENCE.
-If you want to donate our free work to support Ness PHP's developers you can [navigate here](https://www.paypal.me/sinansalichasan) to get more information.
+If you want to support Ness PHP you can [use this link](https://www.buymeacoffee.com/cX4kRUvdp)

 ## Contact
 For any suggestions or security vulnerabilities you can contact to  Ness PHP author via email from [nessphp@gmail.com](nessphp@gmail.com)